LSDtopotools/lsdtt_opencv_docker/readme.md

 #### Docker for Windows

 This section used to be very complicated, with many tips and tricks and gotchas.
-But Docker Desktop for Windows is much more streamlined now and you should just follow the instruction on the [Docker for Windows installation website](https://docs.docker.com/desktop/windows/install/)
+But Docker Desktop for Windows is much more streamlined now and you should just follow the instructions on the [Docker for Windows installation website](https://docs.docker.com/desktop/windows/install/)